adspect/adspect/tips.md

   in order to collect an IP address blacklist of visitors that the front-side cloaker deems dangerous and additionally train our [VLA](vla.md) machine learning system on their results.
 This data lets us absorb their filtering techniques and make Adspect more comprehensive and precise.
-You should always enable the “Blacklist all IP addresses in “Review” mode” setting as described in the section above in order to populate the IP address blacklist automatically.
+You should always enable the "Blacklist all IP addresses in "Review" mode" setting as described in the section above in order to populate the IP address blacklist automatically.
 Set both money and white pages of the stream to the real white page that you intend to cloak with.
-Leave the stream in “Review” mode.
+Leave the stream in "Review" mode.